MyCryptoCheckout/wordpress/readme.txt

 - Pleasure Coin NSFW
 - Add your <a href="https://mycryptocheckout.com/polygon-matic-token/">custom Polygon MATIC tokens</a>!

-= Fiat Autosettlements =

-Autosettlement is a feature that enables you to connect MyCryptoCheckout to exchange(s) and automatically sell any received cryptocurrencies into fiat or stablecoins (USD, USDC, USDT, TUSD).
-This is a great tool for merchants who want to accept bitcoin/altcoins but prefer to cash out immediately to avoid market volatility.

-Supported exchanges:

-- Binance
-- Bittrex
-- More coming soon!

 = Cryptocurrency Donations Widget =

 Receive donations in any of the cryptocurrencies supported by MyCryptoCheckout.
 Generate a widget using our simple shortcode generator and add it into any text widget or text editor.
 Shortcode generation options: